 Unstructured data means all information that has not been pre-organised in a logical, retrievable structure – this information can be moved, digested, and analysed by traditional computing processes and software.
 It includes data in paper and many physical archival systems that governments and businesses rely upon.

 So, what kind of information is considered to be unstructured?
 Quite a lot:

 - Image or video files

 - Social media, news streams, or blog posts

 - Chatbot conversations

 - Paper and electronic books, documents, or journals

 - Micro fiche, CDs and file shares

 What these data sources have in common is that they have until now been mostly inaccessible.
-The fact that they are unstructured i.e. not in tables, have various formats and language variation, mean that they are expensive to collate and because the amount is so large not humanly possible to take all the relationships in at once. not easy All the above stuff is considered are examples of unstructured information.
+The fact that they are unstructured (i.e. not in tables), have various formats and language variations, mean that they are expensive to collate and because the amount is so large not humanly possible to take all the relationships in at once. not easy All the above stuff is considered are examples of unstructured information.